Ask the Agency

 To see the status of your individual refund with the Hawaiʻi Department of Taxation, visit the tax refund status website.
 Have your SSN and exact amount to be refunded available.

-Visit the Hawaiʻi State Parks website to find locations and information for all state parks, including hours, directions, fees and activities.
+Visit the Hawaiʻi Division of State Parks website to find locations and information for all state parks, including hours, directions, fees and activities.

 View All How Do I… »

 Still Have Questions?